Unimed S.A.: History

 Unimed focused even more on the field of medical needles and developed the production of surgical needles that had been started in 1951 by Socorex S.A..
 Additionally, the sales program of the medical needles was developed and the field of veterinary needles was added to the production.
 The needles that were produced according to several models and dimensions, were sold by authorized retailers in Switzerland and abroad.

 In 1981, Mr. Patrick Schoenholzer, son of Mr. Karl Schoenholzer, a graduate engineer from ETH Lausanne was hired by the company.
 At the time the increasing cost of cleaning and reconditioning of reusable needles as well as fears about the emerging AIDS virus, led to a rapid decline of sales of standard Unimed brand products.
-It was therefore decided to reorient the company's activity to contract manufacturing by making available its knowhow in the stainless steel tube forming process.
+It was therefore decided to reorient the company's activity to contract manufacturing by making available its know-how in the stainless steel tube forming process.
 Contract manufacturing as well as the supply of stainless steel tubing positioned Unimed as a key supplier to the medical device and diagnostics industries.

 Currently Unimed serves more than 1,500 clients in 70 countries.
 Contract manufacturing has become a major business for the company, which is producing a large number of finished and semi-finished products for its clients who eventually place them on the market under their own brand name.